 - Having clear communication for parents/careers such as home-school books, visible staff at school drop-off, regular teacher contact, and pastoral support so that any changes can be identified and support given to child/ parent / carers as required.

-- Weekly wellbeing-focussed assemblies in order to raise awareness and understanding of what contributes to positive physical and mental health, and to provide strategies for children to look after themselves and each other.
+- Weekly values and wellbeing-focussed assemblies in order to raise awareness and understanding of what contributes to positive physical and mental health, and to provide strategies for children to look after themselves and each other.

 - The Daily Mile, play meadow, experienced PE teacher, and wide array of sports clubs to boost children’s physical fitness which studies show positively impacts on children’s body-image, and physical and mental health.